Boreas618/Notes/computer-network/introduction.md

 路由与转发

+**Statistical Time Division Multiplexing**: 统计时分多路复用，分组按需共享信道

 **Router**: global operation.
 Control panel.
 It decides the router licenses and algotihms.

 **Forward**: local operation.
 Data panel.
 It sends the packets received to the next hop.

 # Performance Metrics

 **Data Rate**: The data rate, also known as bit rate, is the amount of data that can be transmitted over a network in a given period of time.
-It is usually measured in bits per second (bps) or bytes per second (Bps).
+It is usually measured in **bits per second (bps)** or **bytes per second (Bps)**.
 Note that when using K, M, G, T for packet lengths, the default is binary.
 The majority of network textbooks still use this descriptive method.
 $$
 \text{KiB} = \text{Kilo Binary Byte} \\
 \text{KB} = \text{Kilo Byte}